International Travel

 • Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

-• Visit the CDC page for the latest Travel Health Information related to your travel.
+• Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.

 ...
 [READ MORE]